maxthraxx/WFGY/StarterVillage/README.md

 * Clone **[TXTOS](https://github.com/onestardao/WFGY/blob/main/OS/README.md)**.
 * Swap semantic layers, tweak `alpha_blend`, `phi_delta`, add custom gates.
 * PR back — or publish your fork and bend reality.
+* Use the TXTOS framework as inspiration to design and launch **your own TXTOS-series creation**, expanding the lineage of tools and worlds.

 ---